SpiceGirI/SpicegirI/README.md

 I don't care about any of your petty drama, go find someone else who does.

 I will be upfront and tell you if I don't want to speak.

+If you cover me or my friends I will cover you too.
+It's not a TT thing, we just want to see our skins. :)